cvzoya/visimportance/README.md

 About our models:
   * We provide pre-trained models for both graphic design and data visualization importance prediction.
 These models were separately trained on the GDI and Massvis datasets, respectively.
-  * We initialized our models using the pre-trained [VOC-FCN32s](https://github.com/shelhamer/fcn.berkeleyvision.org/blob/master/voc-fcn32s/caffemodel-url) and only fine-tuned the final importance prediction layer.
+  * We initialized our models using the pre-trained [VOC-FCN32s](https://github.com/shelhamer/fcn.berkeleyvision.org/blob/master/voc-fcn32s/caffemodel-url) and only fine-tuned the final importance prediction layers and additional skip connections (if applicable).

 About our data loaders:
   * We wrote custom data loaders in [imp_layers.py](https://github.com/cvzoya/visimportance/blob/master/imp_layers.py) which get invoked by the data layers (see top of train.prototxt and val.prototxt files)